donalmurtagh/migrate-2-grails3/README.md

 ````

 - Set the current Grails version to 2.x
-- Ensure that the current Grails version matches that of the Grails 2.x project and execute the following command in the Grails 2.x project
+- Execute the following command in the Grails 2.x project

 `grails migrate [path-to-grails3-project]`